tckeller/my_portfolio/static/blog_articles/2023-12-10_error-calculus-101.md

 _we tried the new feature but the dog ate our results_

 Not 100% accurate but you get the point.
-Insignificant results are the same as saying that we don't know if the model improved or not.
+Insignificant results essentially mean that we cannot confirm whether the model improved or not.

 Now imagine I instead come to you and tell you: